dynexcoin/dynexsdk_testnet/README.md

 # Dynex SDK Local Testnet Sampler
 Dynex is the world’s first neuromorphic supercomputing blockchain based on the DynexSolve chip algorithm, a Proof-of-Useful-Work (PoUW) approach to solving real-world problems.
 The Dynex SDK is used to interact and compute on the Dynex Platform.
-Use this repository to enable "testnet=False" functionality in your Dynex SDK.
+Use this repository to enable "mainnet=False" functionality in your Dynex SDK.
 It allows sampling of Qubo/Ising computing problems on the local machine before computing on the Dynex Neuromorphic Computing cloud.
 Mainly used for prototyping and testing of code before incurring costs.

 # Build from source & Installation